 The microprocessor market is characterized by short product life cycles and migration to ever-higher performance microprocessors.
-To compete successfully against Intel in this market, we must transition to new process technologies at a fast pace and offer higher-performance microprocessors in significantly greater volumes.
-If we fail to achieve yield and volume goals or to offer higher-performance microprocessors in significant volume on a timely basis, we could be materially adversely affected.
+To compete successfully, we must transition to new process technologies at a fast pace and offer higher-performance microprocessors in significantly greater volumes.
+If we fail to achieve yield and volume goals or to offer higher-performance microprocessors in significant volume on a timely basis and at competitive prices, we could be materially adversely affected.

-We must continue to market successfully our seventh-generation Microsoft Windows compatible microprocessors, the AMD Athlon and AMD Duron microprocessors.
-To sell the volume of AMD Athlon and AMD Duron microprocessors we currently plan to manufacture through 2002, we must increase sales to existing customers and develop new customers in both consumer and commercial markets.
+To be successful, we must increase sales of our microprocessor products to existing customers and develop new customers in both consumer and commercial markets, particularly the latter.
 Our production and sales plans for microprocessors are subject to other risks and uncertainties, including:

-- our ability to continue offering new higher performance microprocessors competitive with Intel's Pentium 4 processor; - our ability to maintain and improve the successful marketing position of the AMD Athlon XP microprocessor, which relies on market acceptance of a metric based on overall processor performance versus processor speed; - our ability to maintain average selling prices of microprocessors despite increasingly aggressive Intel pricing strategies, marketing programs, new product introductions and product bundling of microprocessors, motherboards and chipsets; - · our ability, on a timely basis, to produce microprocessors in the volume and with the performance and feature set required by customers; - the pace at which we will be able to convert production in Dresden Fab 30 to 90-nanometer copper interconnect process technology beginning in 2003; - our ability to expand our chipset and system design capabilities; and - the availability and acceptance of motherboards and chipsets designed for our microprocessors.
+- our ability to continue offering new higher performance microprocessors competitive with Intel's product offerings; - our ability to maintain and improve the successful marketing position of the AMD Athlon XP microprocessor, which relies in part on market acceptance of a metric based on overall processor performance versus processor clock speed (measured in megahertz frequency); - our ability to maintain adequate selling prices of microprocessors despite increasingly aggressive Intel pricing strategies, marketing programs, new product introductions and product bundlings of microprocessors, motherboards and chipsets; - · our ability, on a timely basis, to produce microprocessors in the volume and with the performance and feature set required by customers; - the pace at which we expect to be able to convert production in Dresden Fab 30 to 90-nanometer copper interconnect process technology, a process we will begin in late 2003; - · our ability to expand system design capabilities; and - the availability and acceptance of motherboards and chipsets designed for our microprocessors.

-Our ability to increase microprocessor product revenues and benefit fully from the substantial investments we have made and continue to make related to microprocessors depends on the continuing success of the AMD Athlon and AMD Duron microprocessors, our seventh-generation processors, and the success of future generations of microprocessors.
+Our ability to increase microprocessor product revenues and benefit fully from the substantial investments we have made and continue to make related to microprocessors depends on the continuing success of our AMD Athlon microprocessors and the success of future generations of microprocessors.
+If we fail to achieve continued and expanded market acceptance of our seventh-generation microprocessors, we may be materially adversely affected.